Languages and Cultures

 The Department of Languages and Cultures is responsible for a number of off-campus programs, both short and longer‐term, that are designed to improve your language and cultural knowledge while at the same time keeping you on track for your major(s).
 Some programs are led by faculty, and all programs allow you to develop your independence and familiarity with the host culture.

 The language requirement (POD-L) mandates that all students fulfill the first year of a language other than English if their native language is English.
-Students whose native language is something other than English fulfill the POD-L with English.
-Information about the POD-L is found in the curriculum guide and under the site for the Department of Languages and Cultures (FAQs).
+If your native language is something other than English, you may fulfill the POD-L with English.

-Some students do not complete the summer self-assessment.
-Those students (should) participate in the language placement during NSO.
-Students will complete a paper copy of what we provide online during the summer, plus either an oral or written component (depending on the language) that allows us to determine the appropriate class for the student.
-Results of the process are emailed to the student, the Registrar, and the student’s adviser.
-If you do not receive an email from a DLC faculty, it means your student has not participated in the NSO language placement.
-It is the responsibility of students who have missed the language placement to contact the Department of Languages and Cultures and schedule a make-up assessment, preferably before classes begin.
+If you do not complete the summer self-assessment, you should participate in the language placement during NSO.
+You will complete a paper copy of the summer self-assessment, plus either an oral or written component (depending on the language) that allows us to determine the appropriate class for you.
+Results of the process are emailed to you, the Office of the Registrar and your adviser.
+If you do not receive an email from a DLC faculty member, it means you have not participated in the NSO language placement.
+If you missed the language placement assessment, it is your responsibility to contact the Department of Languages and Cultures to schedule a make-up assessment, preferably before classes begin.

 - Completing a year of a language class at Earlham (101 & 102 in any language offered, or 105 super Spanish or super French).

 - Taking a validation assessment or a validation course (see below for further details) if you have placed into a 201 class or above.